usnistgov/masskit/src/masskit/docs/recipes.md

   * `peptide.nce=[30]` is a list of NCE values to generate per peptide
   * `peptide.use_basic_limit=True` limits the max charge of a peptide to the number of basic residues

-An example usage of this program would be `fasta2peptides input.file=uniprot.fasta output.file=uniprot_peptides.parquet`
+An example command line: `fasta2peptides input.file=uniprot.fasta output.file=uniprot_peptides.parquet`

 ## Modification specification